ethersphere/swarm-guide/contents/usage/feed.rst

 Posting to a Feed
 .................

-Since feed updates need to be signed, and an update has some correlation with a previous update, it is necessary to retrieve first the feed's current status.
+Since Feed updates need to be signed, and an update has some correlation with a previous update, it is necessary to retrieve first the Feed's current status.
 Thus, the first step to post an update will be to retrieve this current status in a ready-to-sign template:

-1.- Get feed template
+1. Get Feed template

 ``GET /bzz-feed:/?topic=<TOPIC>&user=<USER>&meta=1``